 Occurs in cultivated and fallow fields and pastures, on stream banks, along roadsides and railroads, in waste places, and in a variety of open, disturbed areas.

-This member of the mustard family is a native of Europe and Asia that is widely naturalized in North America.
+This member of the mustard family is native of Europe and Asia.
+It is widely naturalized in North America.
 It has been here so long that there are historical records of Cherokees using it medicinally.

 Status